How we create infrastructure for the corporate clients?

 An interview with Łukasz Tomaszkiewicz, Senior Cloud Infrastructure Architect, on a pragmatic approach to creating an infrastructure for corporate clients.

 ŁC: Hi!
-We’re meeting today to talk about the benefits of a pragmatic approach to setting up infrastructure and leveraging cloud computing capabilities for the enterprise client.
+We’re meeting today to discuss the benefits of a pragmatic approach to setting up infrastructure and leveraging cloud computing capabilities for enterprise clients, such as banks.

 ŁT: Hello.
 That’s right, I’ll be talking about improving information security, automating software development processes and accelerating corporate client applications.